hydradatabase/docs/guides/migrate-from-redshift.md

 ## Setup
 ### Setup Redshift
-Setup a Redshift workgroup and Setting up the 'tickit' database in redshift is explained in the Redshift documentation.
+Setup a Redshift workgroup and Setting up the 'tickit' database is explained [in the AWS documentation](https://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html).

 ### Setup Hydra
 Start a trial of Hydra if you haven't already done so.